szageda/keeb-utils/Windows/AutoHotkey/README.md

 ## Prerequisites

-To run these scripts, your system must meet the following requirements:
+To use Keeb Utils with AutoHotkey, your system must meet the following requirements:
 * **AutoHotkey v2.0 or later**: These scripts are optimized for v2.0.
 Using v1.1 or earlier may result in syntax errors or unexpected behavior.
 * **Windows 10 or 11**: While Windows 7 and 8 are likely compatible, these scripts are tested primarily on modern Windows environments.